twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt14-29-ending-of-dukkha-need-only-one%zh.rst

 With the second and third path knowledge, the axle of kamāsava is totally broken down, and with the fourth path knowledge, bhavāsava and avijjāsava are broken down.
 Now, you all are complete with upanissayapaccayo—decisive support condition (having the three wholesome roots of non-greed, non-hatred, and non-delusion, i.e., Tihetuka Person, having the potential for enlightenment).
 For the liberation from the three rounds of existence—three vaṭṭa, try to do the Path Condition (maggapaccayo).
 You have enough 23 conditions and are only left with the Maggapaccayo.
 This point is very, very important!

-To give an example—an analogy—all food (23 conditions) is ready; you only need salt (Maggapaccayo)!
+To give an example—an analogy—all foods (23 conditions) are ready; you only need salt (Maggapaccayo)!
 (So don’t become a foolish Buddhist.)

 ------

-revised on 2024-06-09
+revised on 2025-03-06

 ------